siddBanPsu/WikiKreator/README.md

 	iv.
 Look into Results folder once the text files are generated -- Results/GeneratedOutput/"categoryToGenerate"/system/
 	v.
 The directory structure is such that it can be easily used for ROUGE evaluation.(system/models) [ROUGE is not shipped with this software]

-Note: Please also refer to the IJCAI paper code for a better and faster implementation of the abstractive summarization  module used in this paper: https://github.com/siddBanPsu/AbTextSumm

 **Citation**
 If you use any components of this code, please cite: